 Deciding between clip-in extensions vs tape-in extensions

 Clip-in extensions are applied at home, and removed before bed.
 They can be applied in a variety of different ways and used to create lots of different up- and down styles at home.
 The process of putting them in your hair and styling depends on how proficient you are with them.
 Sometimes it would take me 5 minutes and sometimes 40 minutes, depending on the style I was creating.

-Tape-in extensions are applied in a salon (and it’s incredibly important that they are applied by a stylist who knows exactly what they’re doing!) and washed, styled and worn as normal in up- or down styles until they need to be removed and moved up closer to the scalp in the salon.
+Tape-in extensions are applied in a salon (and it’s incredibly important that they are applied by a stylist who knows exactly what they’re doing, as these extensions are not the cheapest.
+As I’ve noticed when going to salons, selling is service, so it makes sense when staff encourage clients to purchase hair products or go for a particular style that they think will complement you) and washed, styled and worn as normal in up- or down styles until they need to be removed and moved up closer to the scalp in the salon.
 The whole process takes between 45 minutes and 2 hours in a salon.